Bundesdruckerei-GmbH/geoservice/README.md

 ##### Example

-To represent an examplary test dataset stored in a gepackage with the name "testfile.gpkg" and the columns name, test_code, geometry_level, source and geometry in the database, the class definition could look like:
+To represent an exemplary test dataset stored in a geopackage with the name "testfile.gpkg" and the columns name, test_code, geometry_level, source and geometry in the database, the class definition could look like:

     class Testdata(Geoobject):
         test_code = db.Column(db.Unicode, nullable=False, default="")